How to Get an Order for Seizure and Sale to Enforce a Judgment

 After the seizure, the Bailiff will serve the necessary forms/documents on the Judgment Debtor including a notice not to remove or tamper with the seized items.

-If the Judgment Debtor’s premises are not accessible or Judgment Debtor refuses/resists the execution of the WSS
+If the Judgment Debtor’s premises are not accessible or Judgment Debtor refuses/resists the execution of the enforcement order for seizure and sale of property

-If the premises are not accessible or if the Judgment Debtor refuses/resists the execution of the WSS, the Bailiff will serve or leave a notice at the premises.
-Generally, the Bailiff will not exercise his power of forced entry onto the premises on the first attempt at execution.
+If the premises are not accessible or if the Judgment Debtor refuses/resists the execution of the enforcement order for seizure and sale of property, the Bailiff will serve or leave a notice at the premises.
+Unless your case had been heard in the General Division of the High Court, the Bailiff generally will not exercise his power of forced entry onto the premises on the first attempt at execution.

-If execution of the WSS is not successful on the first attempt, it is possible to request for another attempt to execute the WSS.
+If execution of the enforcement order for seizure and sale of property is not successful on the first attempt, it is possible to request for another attempt to execute the enforcement order.
 You will then have to apply for a new appointment date by filing the “Request for Date to be Appointed for Execution” and pay the requisite fees (see below).

 The Bailiff may choose to exercise his powers of forced entry onto the premises on the second or subsequent attempts.
 In practice, forced entry is only conducted with the assistance of a professional locksmith.